 Burosu Honten Ramen and Gyoza – the ramen prices start from $12.80.
 Simple and zen dining area.

 Takujo Fine Dining restaurant.
 Their website says “experience modern Japanese cuisine while dining in an intimate setting.”
-Here are their lunch and dinner menus.
-There is a la carte menu of course.
+Read our review here.

 Kohi Koji Cafe & Bakery – According to their website, this is a place to ” savour the taste of handcrafted coffee from specially chosen Brazil and Panama beans, and whiffs of freshly baked Japanese-style pastries …”.
 Read our review here.

-That is the end of the tour of Emporium Shokuhin and the 7 new Japanese restaurants at Marina Square Singapore.
+That is the end of the tour of Emporium Shokuhin and the Japanese restaurants and food concepts at Marina Square Singapore.
 We will be posting our reviews of the outlets that we manage to try in due course.
 Do look out for them.

 If you are visiting, the Emporium is located in the corner of Marina Square facing the Esplanade.
 If you are driving, park near Marina Mandarin Hotel and follow the signs in the mall.